epruesse/ARB/arb_README.txt

 		'arb_README.txt'		//this file
 		'arb.tgz'			//all the libs and bin
 		'zcat'				//decompress
-	      [	'arb_ale.tgz'			//optional sequence editor ]

 	are located and type '/bin/sh arb_install.sh'

 	Answer all questions asked by the script.

-	Notes: -The script will ask about a pt_server directory.
+	Notes:- The script will ask about a pt_server directory.
 This is a directory where arb will store big index files.
 		You should enter a different path as you do not want to recreate those files after an ARB update.